-• Suspended or withdrawed motorists license
+• Suspended or withdrawed chauffeurs license

-• At-fault accidents without insurance coverage.
+• At-fault accidents without insurance.

-• A DUI or DWI moving offense.
+• A DUI or DWI moving violation.

 State Laws Are Different Throughout The United States